Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

   this namespace may change or be removed between releases without deprecation warnings.

+* ``pyomo.unsupported`` - For contributions that no longer have an active maintainer nor any future development plans.
+Functionality under this namespace may not work and is **NOT** tested through the standard test harness.

-This two-tiered structure provides contributors a clear pathway from **experimentation to supported integration**, while protecting users from unexpected changes in stable areas of the codebase.
+This three-tiered structure provides contributors a clear pathway from **experimentation to supported integration**, while protecting users from unexpected changes in stable areas of the codebase.